awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-cli-commands.md

 }
 ```

-## Register a patch group "Web Servers" with a patch baseline<a name="patch-manager-cli-commands-register-patch-baseline-for-patch-group-web-servers"></a>
+## Register a patch group "web servers" with a patch baseline<a name="patch-manager-cli-commands-register-patch-baseline-for-patch-group-web-servers"></a>

 ------
 #### [ Linux ]